htw-projekt-p2p-volltextsuche/Crawler/README.md

   // One time delay in seconds before the Crawler will evaluate the interval CRON expression and run according to the given "Interval" schedule
   "InitialDelay": 0,

+  // Maximum batch size in which documents will be POSTed to the indexing api endpoint "MaximumBatchSize": 5,

   // Database which will be used to save speeches "MongoConnectionString": "mongodb://localhost:8430", "MongoDatabase": "crawler",